Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Challenges in Coordinating GenAI into Collaborative Newswork (RQ2)

 The organizational structure of most newsroom tech teams further exacerbates these technical constraints.
-In our interviews, P1, P2, and P3 all acknowledged that their teams of developers were typically small, under-resourced, and primarily focused on building core GenAI functionalities, such as fine-tuning models or ensuring data compliance, rather than designing interfaces that support multi-user collaboration.
-As P1 explained, \textit{“Right now we’re still at the stage of putting food on the table, not worrying about how good the meal is.
-We need to get a basic GenAI platform running internally in the newsroom first to meet Chinese government's expectations.”} P1 further mentioned, \textit{“Only then can we think about building collaborative platforms.
+In our interviews, \( P1_{\text{female, editor/manager}} \), \( P2_{\text{female, editor/manager}} \), and \( P3_{\text{male, editor/manager}} \) all acknowledged that their teams of developers were typically small, under-resourced, and primarily focused on building core GenAI functionalities, such as fine-tuning models or ensuring data compliance, rather than designing interfaces that support multi-user collaboration.
+As \( P1_{\text{female, editor/manager}} \) explained, \textit{“Right now we’re still at the stage of putting food on the table, not worrying about how good the meal is.
+We need to get a basic GenAI platform running internally in the newsroom first to meet Chinese government's expectations.”} \( P1_{\text{female, editor/manager}} \) further mentioned, \textit{“Only then can we think about building collaborative platforms.
 So for now, we let journalists explore freely and use whichever GenAI tools they prefer, instead of developing a system for coordinated use.
-We just don’t have the capacity.”} This prioritization of backend capabilities over collaborative usability limits the newsroom’s ability to develop traceable and shared GenAI workflows.
+We just don’t have the capacity.”}